ISNT-NayaN/Suit-O-Desktop/README.md

 Keep the .exe, assets, audio and config.json in the same folder.

+Windows Security

+Since this is a new, unsigned application, Windows may show a security warning when opening it for the first time.
+This does not necessarily mean the application is malicious.

+Only download Suit-O Desktop from this GitHub repository.

 Credits

 Suit-O and High on Life belong to Squanch Games.